 U.S. CAC CARD PROCEDURES

-- Norfolk Navy Exchange (NEX) ID Lab located inside the NEX (retail store) (Building CD-13), 1560 Mall Drive, Suite 202, outside the Norfolk Naval Base;
+- Norfolk Navy Exchange (NEX) ID Lab (is the only location newcomers can obtain initial in-processing appointments for ID Card issuance) located inside the NEX (retail store) (Building CD-13), 1560 Mall Drive, Suite 202, outside the Norfolk Naval Base;

 - Naval Base Personnel Support Detachment (PSD) Oceana, the ID Card Lab is located inside the PSD at 1161 D Avenue, Building 326, Virginia Beach, and